UKPLab/deeplearning4nlp-tutorial/2015-10_Lecture/Lecture3/code/Readme.md

 # 5. Performance and Runtime
 On my computer, the Keras implementation with a window size of 2 runs for about 10.0 seconds per epoch.

-Adding the casing information to Keras increases the runtime to about xx seconds/epoch.
+Adding the casing information to Keras increases the runtime to about 20 seconds/epoch.

 The performance after 10 epochs is:
 - Without case information: 10 epoch: F1 on dev: 0.690786, F1 on test: 0.684517